nicolasdao/jwt-pwd/README.md

 ```

-> WARNING: If the algorithm uses assymetric keys, the public key has to be passed as follow to validate the token:
+> WARNING: If the algorithm uses asymmetric keys, the public key has to be passed as follow to validate the token:
 >	```js
 >	jwt.validate(token, { key:publicKey })
 >	```
-> To learn more about using private/public keys, please refer to the example in the [Private/public keys for asymmetric algorithms](#privatepublic-keys-for-asymmetric-algorithms) section.
+> To learn more about using private/public keys, please refer to the example in the [Private/public keys for asymmetric algorithms?](#privatepublic-keys-for-asymmetric-algorithms) section.

 To change the default algorithm, pass an option parameter as follow: